Kanchanaburi, ประเทศไทย - Things to Do in Kanchanaburi

 Visit the Bridge over River Kwai and War Museums

-Explore Erawan National Park and Waterfalls
+Erawan National Park and Seven-Tier Waterfall

-Take a Death Railway Train Journey
+Death Railway Train Journey to Nam Tok

 Getting There